MetaMask/metamask-mobile/README.md

 - Before starting, you need to install React Native dependencies:
     - [MacOs](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies-1)
     - [Linux](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies-2)
  - Now clone this repo and then install all our dependencies
+ - You'll also need to rename the `.*.env.example` files (remove the `.example`) in the root of the project and fill in the appropriate values for each key

 ```bash
 cd metamask-mobile